 This dog collar is made of real, high-end full-grain leather which makes it the most durable one on our list.
 The metal parts were made of solid lacquered brass to ensure that they won’t be vulnerable to rust.
 Not only is it tough, it also has a padded interior made of sheepskin.
 It’s so soft to the touch and, more importantly, our pets loved it.
 In our testing, this collar was the fur-vorite paws down.

 Like our first pick, we appreciated that this one was also made in the USA.
 Nothing against imported dog collars, but we believe in supporting the local industries.
 Plus, it comes with a lifetime warranty.

 The only reasons we were hesitant to pick this luxury collar as the best overall was because it was not budget-friendly.
 It’ll cost you quite a bit, especially if you have more than one pup in your household.
 In addition, it doesn’t come with a customizable nameplate.
 The company also doesn’t offer collar-leash combos.
 So, you’ll need to shell out more money if you want to have those too.

 On a side note, the collars do come in four sizes, ranging from small to extra large.
 However, the smallest neck size it can accommodate is 11 inches.
 This is not a collar for toy dogs.

 Click here to check out Soft Touch Collars Luxury Real Leather Padded Dog Collar

-#3: Best Rolled Leather Dog Collar: CollarDirect Rolled Leather Dog Collar
+#3: Best Rolled Leather Dog Collar (Verified Review): CollarDirect Rolled Leather Dog Collar

 - The size of this collar is designed to fit dogs with neck circumference of 12"-14".
 Total length of this collar including the buckle is 17", width is 1/2", weight is about 27 grams.
 Please measure your dog’s neck girth with a soft measuring tape to choose correct size.